What are amino acids?

 Some people need more protein

-- Top athletes, especially in strength training
+- Top athletes, especially those who train for strength

-- People who do heavy physical work
+- People who perform heavy physical work

 - COPD patients